kawaiiDango/pano-scrobbler/faq.md

 Use a different music player, which does that.

+### What is the maximum number of edits that can be saved?

+There is no limit for regular edits and blocks.
+However, there is a limit of 30 for regex rules for performance reasons, because it has to try out every regex rule for every scrobble.

 ### How do I stream music on this app?

 This is not a music streaming app.
 However, you can click the search and play button, to search and